dogoncouch/logdissect/README-API.md

 - `last` filter - a number, followed by either `m` for minutes, `h` for hours, or `d` for days (e.g. `20m`)

 Time-based filters filter on the `numeric_date_stamp` value.
 The `range` filter also has a `utc` keyword argument that defaults to false.
 If set to `True`, it will filter based on `numeric_date_stamp_utc`.

+# Output Modules
+## logdissect.output.\<output\>.OutputModule()
+Replace \<output\> with one of the available filters:

+- `log` - outputs to standard log file format
+- `sojson` - outputs entry list to a single json object
+- `linejson` - outputs one json entry dictionary object per line

+Output modules have one method, `write_output`.
+Usage:
+### write\_output(data, filename='FILENAME')
+`data` should be a log dictionary, with an `entries` value that contains a list of event dictionaries.

+The `log` output module also has a `label` keyword argument with a few possible settings.
+If set to `'fname'`, it will add source file names to the output.
+If set to `'fpath'`, it will add full source file paths to the output.

+The `sojson` output module has a `pretty` keyword argument.
+If set to true, the output will be formatted in a nice, human-readable style.
+The default is `False`.

 # Util Functions
 ## Date Stamp Conversion